 Effective date: January 1, 2020

-The CCPA started as a ballot initiative in response to growing public concern about the amount of private data that digital and technology businesses in Silicon Valley have been quietly collecting and selling for decades.
+The California Consumer Privacy Act (CCPA) started as a ballot initiative in response to growing public concern about the amount of private data that digital and technology businesses in Silicon Valley have been quietly collecting and selling for decades.
 The CCPA incorporates the core principles of the data protection and data privacy requirements in the General Data Protection Regulation (GDPR), the far-reaching privacy protection law enacted by the European Union.

 Provisions: This California law governs the collection, sale and disclosure of the personal information of California residents.
 The CCPA applies to the activity of businesses, service providers that serve businesses, and third parties (which can be individuals or organizations).
 One of the key terms of the law is that businesses must respond promptly to inquiries of California consumers regarding what personal data is being collected about them and whether it is being sold or disclosed.
 The law allows for no discrimination against consumers who exercise their rights; consumers must be given the same quality of service even if they object to a particular activity, such as the sale of their data.
 Service providers may use consumer data only at the direction of the business they serve and must delete a consumer’s personal information from their records upon request.